What is a TempWorks TimeClock?

 When this config is on, an employee arriving late to a scheduled shift start time will be snapped forward to the next time interval.

-For instance if this config is set to true with qualifying minutes 15, an employee who is scheduled to start at 7:00am and punches at 7:03AM will have his punch snapped forward to 7:15AM.
+For instance if this config is set to true with qualifying minutes 15, an employee who is scheduled to start at 7:00am and punches at 7:03AM will have their punch snapped forward to 7:15AM.

 *Note- Warnings are applied after snaps.
 This means that if an employee’s punch is snapped to 7:00AM from 6:54AM, the employee will not receive an early arrival warning because the time has already been changed.